 Performing the calculation of this tutorial will consume around 200 core hours.

 This might be a big hit for Community and Academic plans.
 However, if you want to explore the possibilities of SimScale, you can follow all the instructions regarding the setup.
-During the course of this tutorial you will have the option to import the results for the mesh and the calculations in your Workbench with one click.
-Doing so, you can still continue analyzing the results by yourself.
+During this tutorial, you will have the option to import the results for the mesh and the calculations in your Workbench with one click.
+By doing so, you can continue analyzing the results by yourself.

 Note (if you are not using the tutorial CAD model)